 However, the temperature shouldn’t be lower than 55° degrees Fahrenheit (13°C).

 Watering and Feeding

-Even though Pellaea Rotundifolia is a houseplant, it likes the soil dried out between the watering.
+Even though the fern button is a house plant, it likes the soil dried out between the watering.

-Avoid getting the soil soggy and limit misting and keep in mind it needs a different care schedule as compared to other plants.
+Avoid getting the soil soggy, limit misting, and keep in mind it needs a different care schedule as compared to other plants.

-This means getting the ideal water balance might become a little tricky initially.
+This means getting the ideal water moisture might become a little tricky initially.

 Watering mostly depends on the kind of container, soil mix, drainage, season, as well as the humidity and temperature.

-Feed this plant every two weeks during April and September with slightly diluted liquid fertilizer.
+Feed this plant every two weeks during April and September with a half-strength liquid houseplant fertilizer.